mariask2/topics2themes/README.md

 conda install -c conda-forge adjusttext

+If you want to used pandas for storing and importing data (not the default way), you also need: conda install -c anaconda pandas

 When you run the code the first time, you'll get the following error message:

 Resource punkt not found.